deltachat/deltachat-pages/en/help.md

 Delta Chat apps do not store any metadata about contacts or groups on servers, also not in encrypted form.
 Instead, all group metadata is end-to-end encrypted and stored on end-user devices, only.

-E-mail Servers can therefore only see
+Servers can therefore only see:

 - the message date,